EternityForest/barrel.css/README.md

 It is a combination of classless styles, a mix of high and low level utilities, and a tiny selection of components.

+It supports automatic dark/light theme switching with the system preference.

 This is used as the internal KaithemAutomation CSS framework.
 See it[(Here on Github Pages!](https://eternityforest.github.io/barrel.css)

 ## Meta tag